onflow/flow-cli/docs/build-transactions.md

 The Flow CLI provides a command to build a transactions with options to specify authorizer accounts, payer account and proposer account.

-Build command don't produce any signatures and should be used with the `sign` and `send-signed` commands.
+The `build` command doesn't produce any signatures and instead is designed to be used with the `sign` and `send-signed` commands.

 Use this functionality in the following order:
 1. Use this command to build the transaction